A cost-benefit analysis of cross-lingual transfer methods: Experiments

 \subsection{Datasets}

-We evaluate the cross-lingual methods in QA, natural language inference (NLI) and passage ranking using, respectively, FaQuAD, ASSIN2 and MS MARCO datasets.
+We evaluate the cross-lingual methods on question answering (QA), natural language inference (NLI) and passage ranking tasks.
+We use FaQuAD and ASSIN2 for experiments in Portuguese, GermanQuAD and XNLI for experiments in German, ViQuAD and XNLI for experiments in Vietnamese and MS MARCO for passage ranking experiments in all three languages.
 The models are fine-tuned on SQuAD, MNLI and MS MARCO.

 \textbf{SQuAD:} The Stanford Question Answering Dataset (SQuAD) \citep{squad2016} is a question answering dataset whose objective is, given a question and a context, to predict the answer as a context span.
 The dataset is formed by 107,785 question, context and answer triples manually annotated.
 From this, 80\% of the examples were destined for the training set, 10\% for the development set and 10\% for the test set.